aadharcarddownload/aadharcarddownload.github.io/README.md

 That’s when I decided: I need to do something about this.

-And that's how **[Aadhar Card Download](https://aadharcarddownload.github.io/)** was born — a safe, clean, ad-free, and trustworthy guide for Indian citizens to understand how to **download their Aadhaar card** from the **official UIDAI portal**, without getting lost or misled online.
+And that's how **[Aadhaar Card Download](https://aadharcarddownloads.org)** was born — a safe, clean, ad-free, and trustworthy guide for Indian citizens to understand how to **download their Aadhaar card** from the **official UIDAI portal**, without getting lost or misled online.

 ---